-Grand Bay, in the bay of Quinté, lies immedi ately below the main forks.
+Grand Bay, in the bay of Quinté, lies immediately below the main forks.

-Grand Isle, now called Wolfe Island, by Proclamation, 16th July, 1792, is situated between Cataraqui and Carlton Island, where lake Ontario falls into the river St. Lawrence.
+Grand Isle, now called Wolfe Island, by Proclamation, 16th July, 1792, is situated between Cataraqui and Carlton Island, where lake Ontario falls into the St. Lawrence.

-Grand Marsh, in the western district, lies in the rear of the parishes of l'Assomption and Petite Côte, on the Detroit, and communicates with lake St. Clair, opposite to Peach Island, and with the strait opposite to Fighting island.
+Grand Marsh, in the western district, lies in the rear of the parishes of l'Assomption and Petite Côte, on the Detroit, and communicates with lake St. Clair, opposite to Peach Island, and with the Strait opposite to Fighting Island.

-Grand River, (lake Eric,) called the Ouse, by Proclamation, the 16th July, 1792, rises in the Missasaga country, and running through the West Riding of the county of York, and the county of Haldimand, discharges itself into lake Erie, between Wainfleet and Rainham.
+Grand River (lake Erie), called the Ouse, by Proclamation, the 16th July, 1792, rises in the Missasaga country, and running through the West Riding of the county of York, divides Lincoln from Norfolk, and discharges itself into lake Erie, between Wainfleet and Rainham.